growilabs/growi-docs/docs/en/guide/features/authority.md

 | Specific Group Only          |                Specific Group Only                | (Depends on the parent-child relationship of the group) |
 | Specific Group Only          |               Anyone With The Link                |                   :white_check_mark:                    |

-## About Page Handling for Anyone With The Link

-In v5.0, pages with this setting are displayed only to users who know the path link or permalink.

-However, if you create a page with permissions other than this setting (public, specific group only, etc.) with a path that is under the page with this setting, it will be displayed in the page tree.

-For example, if you have a `/Page1` with "Anyone With The Link" set and you create a`/Page1/Page2` with a "Public" permission, you can create a `/Page1` in the page tree.
-And `/Page1/Page2` are both displayed.

-Be careful with the path of the page when using "Anyone With The Link" setting.

-## About Group Management Feature

-Click [here](/en/admin-guide/management-cookbook/group.html) for more details.

-## Control Showing Page List and Search Results for Restricted Pages
+### If a page is set to `Specific group only`

-Even with "Specific Group Only" setting, the child pages can only have the same viewing permissions as the parent page, or only applying permissions with more restrictions (groups with a narrower range of members).
+If you set `Specified group only`, the subordinate pages can only have the same or stronger permissions (a group with a narrower range of members).

-The following example is for the subordinate page `/Page1/child` when the "Engineering Department" group is created in the child group of the "Company" group and the "UI / UX Team" group is created in the child group.
-On the other hand, it is a table showing what kind of viewing permission can be granted.
+The following table shows what permissions can be set on the subordinate page `/Page1/child` in the case where there is a "Engineering Department" group as a child group of the "Company" group and the "UI / UX Team" group as a child group of the "Engineering Department" group.

 | Browsing Permission for `/Page1`             | Permission That Can Be Set For`/Page1/child` | Possible/Not possible |
 | :------------------------------------------- | :------------------------------------------: | :-------------------: |